Where to Get Your Fix of Eggs Benedict in Cape Town

 In the heart of Sea Point is Kleinsky’s Delicatessen, where brothers Joel and Adam are serving up traditional Jewish fare.
 Their take on the eggs Benedict features, wait for it, two crispy edged latkes under all of the poached, salmon and Hollandaise business.
-A fun update on two classic foods, but one that delivers on flavour.
+You can also opt for their famous lamb bacon, yes, it’s a thing.
 Of course, the rest of the menu is pretty drool-worthy too, including their famed homemade bagels and their New York-style cheesecake.

 Location: 95 Regent Road, Sea Point and 32 Parliment Street, CBD (Not open on Sundays)